Sanjith-Shan/Sanjith-Shan/README.md

 I'm passionate about taking ideas from **concept to deployment** and creating **full-stack applications** that users actually want to use.
 Outside of software development, I'm interested in **neurotechnology and brain-computer interfaces** as a personal passion.

-I bring strong technical skills across the full stack, from designing responsive frontends with **React and TypeScript** to architecting scalable backends with **FastAPI and Docker**.
+I bring strong technical skills across the full stack, from designing responsive frontends with **React and TypeScript** to creating scalable backends with **FastAPI and Docker**.
 Whether I'm optimizing **WebSocket connections** for real-time AI applications or training custom **ML models**, I'm always focused on building systems that are both technically robust and genuinely useful.

 ## 🚀 Current Projects: